Repetitive Motion Injuries

 Massachusetts workplace injuries happen in a variety of forms.
-Repetitive stress injuries are among the most prevalent forms of workplace injuries.
-Due to the growing use of technology in the workplace, repetitive stress injuries are accounting for a higher percentage of workplace injuries than ever before.
+Repetitive motion injuries are among the most prevalent forms of workplace injuries.
+Due to the growing use of technology in the workplace, repetitive motion injuries are accounting for a higher percentage of workplace injuries than ever before.

 While workplace injuries and workers' compensation are sometimes linked with life-altering injuries, many work-related ailments develop over time.
 Strain injuries, also known as stress injuries or repetitive motion injuries, can happen to everyone.
 If you can show that your work obligations caused your injuries, you may be eligible to get workers' compensation payments.

-We realize the worry and suffering that a repetitive strain injury may cause you and your family, and we are ready to advocate on your behalf.
-Contact a lawyer at Bellotti Law Group P.C. to help you today.Are Repetitive Stress Injuries Harmful?
+We realize the worry, pain and suffering that a repetitive strain injury may cause you and your family, and we are ready to advocate on your behalf.
+Contact a lawyer at Bellotti Law Group P.C. to help you today.Are Repetitive Motion Injuries Harmful?

 Workers in various sorts of jobs are prone to repeating the same actions.
 Repetitive movements can also lead to carpal tunnel syndrome, a very painful disease.
 Carpal tunnel syndrome usually responds favorably to treatment.
 You may be inclined to avoid injuries by stretching, taking regular rest breaks, and wearing splints to keep your wrists upright once you've recovered.
 Your employer can assist you by making changes to your workstation that are more ergonomic.

-Employees with desk jobs are more vulnerable to repetitive stress injuries.
-Stress injuries can occur when an employee's profession demands them to do repeated actions.
+Employees with desk jobs are more vulnerable to repetitive motion injuries.
+Repetitive injuries can occur when an employee's profession demands them to do repeated actions.
 These injuries are produced by seemingly innocuous actions that are repeated several times.
-Some of the most prevalent activities that might result in a repetitive stress injury include:
+Some of the most prevalent activities that might result in a repetitive motion injuries include:

 - Using a PC mouse